apache/celix/documents/components.md

 6. Set the C `executeCommand` function pointer of the `celix_shell_command_t` service interface struct to a capture-less lambda expression.
 The lambda expression is used to forward the call to the `executeCCommand` class method.
 Note the capture-less lambda expression can decay to function pointers.
 7. Configures the component to provide a C `celix_shell_command_t` service.
-Note that for a C service, the service interface struct also needs to be stored to ensure that the service interface struct will outlive the component.
+Note that for a C service, the `createUnassociatedProvidedService` must be used, because the component does not inherit `celix_shell_command_t`.
    The service will not directly be registered, but instead will be registered if the component enters the state `Tracking Optional`..
 8. "Build" the component so the DM will manage and try to activate the component.